Learn how to make elderberry syrup at home with this step-by-step guide and discover what you need to know about immune-boosting elderberries.

 Tis the season for colds and flu.
 What are you doing to stay well?

 Last fall, I got an incredible gift package from one of my favorite supplement makers.
 The box included a supply of oil of oregano, echinacea, several other supplements, and a tiny bottle of black elderberry syrup.
 I was intrigued.
-But I put it on the shelf for a couple months as I wasn’t sure I would use it.
+But I put it on the shelf for a couple of months as I wasn’t sure I would use it.

 Then I came back from Lisbon in late January sick from plane germs.
 I started taking black elderberry syrup and quickly noticed a difference in how I felt.
 And like all colds, it eventually went away but I was convinced that the elderberry syrup played a role in getting me back to normal much faster.Learn how to make homemade elderberry syrup and why you want to do it! #functionalnutrition